The Currency in Iceland & Guide to the Icelandic Krona

 Credit Cards vs. Money

 Cash is accepted in Iceland.
-However, most people who travel to Iceland, and even the locals, prefer to pay through a credit or debit card than cash.
+However, most people who travel to Iceland, and even the locals, prefer to pay through a credit or debit card rather than cash.

 For credit cards, most businesses in Iceland accept major credit cards such as VISA and MasterCard.
 Meanwhile, not all businesses accept American Express.
 For debit cards, many accept Electron and Maestro cards.